Business hours and weekend closures in the Middle East are different from those in the Western world.

 In Muslim areas of the Middle East, working hours are reduced during the month of Ramadan.

-Cell phones are becoming increasingly popular throughout the Middle East.
-Your service provider can advise about international roaming.
+For cell phones, your service provider can advise about international roaming.
 Other options are to buy or rent a local SIM card, or rent a cell phone, on arrival in each country.

 If you take a cell phone, you will also need a charger (and a transformer if the charger cannot handle 220 volts).